EMI regulations in Europe

 Amount of the required authorised capital

-The minimum amount of share capital for e-money institutions in Malta depends on the type of licence and the scope of the proposed activity.
-It usually ranges from €350,000 for entry level activities.
-This capital should be sufficient to cover all risks and liabilities associated with the activities of the institution.
+The minimum share capital varies based on the license type and the scope of the proposed activity, but normally it is in the range of €350,000 for entry-level activities.
+This should be viewed as adequate to cover all risks and liabilities pertaining to the activities of the institution.

 EMI regulations in Luxembourg

-To start operations, e-money institutions in Luxembourg need to obtain a licence from the CSSF.
-The application process requires detailed preparation and includes the submission of a comprehensive set of documents: a detailed business plan, a description of the risk management system, information on the principals and beneficial owners, and proof of compliance with regulatory capital and financial strength requirements.
-Applicants must also demonstrate their ability to comply with legal and regulatory requirements, including anti-money laundering (AML) and counter-terrorist financing (CFT) measures.
+Any e-money institution should be granted a license by CSSF before commencing its professional activities within the territory of Luxembourg.
+The process of application is profound preparation and is submitted with the comprehensive set of documents, comprising a detailed business plan, description of the risk management system, information on the principals and beneficial owners, proving compliance with regulatory capital and financial strength requirements.
+An applicant needs to provide evidence of the ability to comply with legal and regulatory requirements, including AML/CFT measures.

-• Having a clear and sound business plan that includes financial projections and growth strategies.
+• A well-defined and solid business plan including financial projections and expansion plans.

-• Sufficient authorised capital to support start-up activities and the ability to cover risks.
+• Authorized capital to be adequate to support start-up and cover risks.

-• Policies and procedures to ensure compliance with anti-money laundering and counter-terrorist financing legislation.
+• Policies and procedures to be implemented to ensure compliance with anti-money laundering and counter-terrorist financing legislation.

-The minimum authorised capital for e-money institutions in Luxembourg is €350,000.
-This capital is required to ensure that the institution is financially sound and able to meet liquidity and operational requirements.
+The minimum capital for e-money institutions in Luxembourg is €350,000.
+This kind of capital is needed to ensure the institution’s financial soundness to meet both liquidity and operational requirements.

-The processing time of an application for a licence by an e-money institution in Luxembourg varies, but on average ranges from 3 to 12 months, depending on the complexity of the application and the current workload of the CSSF.
-It is important to note that the completeness and quality of the documentation provided can significantly affect the speed of the application.
+The processing time for the license application by an e-money institution varies in Luxembourg, but on average, it generally takes between 3 to 12 months, depending on the complexity of the file and the workload of the CSSF at the given moment.
+It is worth underlining that completeness and quality of documentation will have a great impact on the speed of the application.

 PI regulations in Europe